pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

   </div>
 </div>

+The graph shows that there are more dark pixels (🟦 18) than medium brightness pixels (🟥 16) and even fewer bright pixels (🟨 8).
 That's not so interesting with just 3 bins.
-I graphed it with curves since there are only 3 bins as it would look pretty boring otherwise. 😅 But, if we take a picture like this
+I graphed it with curves to try to make it look slightly more interesting 😅.
+But, if we take a picture like this

 <div class="center">
   <div>